-Obligatory registration: yes Further Information Further Information on the registration:
+Obligatory registration: yes Further Information "Student Portal" Further Information on the registration: "Student Portal"

-"Student Portal"

 Courses Hours per week Self-study ECTS

 Lecture 2 6 4

 Exercise Class / Assignment 2 6 4

 ECTS in total 8

-Form of assessment Term paper (30%): Each student will write a term paper in one of the topic areas discussed in class.
-Paper presentations / class participation (30%): Students will be asked to make short presentations of assigned papers as well as are expected to participate in the discussions on research articles.
-Written exam (40%): A final written exam has to be passed at the end of the course.
+ne of the topic areas discussed in class. esentations / class participation (30%): will be asked to make short presentations of

+will be asked to make short presentations of

+papers as well as are expected to participate

+cussions on research articles.

+exam (40%): A final written exam has to be

+the end of the course.

-Lecturer/Person in charge Prof. Dr. Florian Kra Prof. Dr. Florian Kraus
+Florian Kraus

-Duration of module 1 semester

-Offering Fall semester Fall semester

-Language English
+r

+ster

-Range of application Mannheim Master in Management, CD SB Marketing
+n Master in Management, CDSB Marketing

+1